FidelOdongoTech/sacco-auth-system/DEPLOYMENT_GUIDE.md

-# Your Go-Live Guide: Deploying the Sacco Authentication System 🚀
+# Your Go-Live Guide: Deploying the Sacco Authentication System

 Alright, you've built an amazing authentication system, and now it's time to share it with the world!
 This guide will walk you through the steps to deploy your Keycloak server and Angular application to a production environment.
 Let's get started!

-## 🚀 Step-by-Step to Production
+##  Step-by-Step to Production

 ### Step 1: Setting Up Your Keycloak Server

-This is the heart of your authentication system, so let's make sure it's robust and secure.
+This is the heart of our authentication system, so let's make sure it's robust and secure.

-#### Option A: Docker Deployment (Our Top Recommendation!)
+#### Option A: Docker Deployment

 Using Docker is a fantastic way to keep your Keycloak setup clean, consistent, and easy to manage.
 Here's a production-ready `docker-compose.yml` to get you started.
 You'll want to create this file in a dedicated folder on your server.